QuakeCW/visualisation/wiki/Realisations.md

 2. The planned path the rupture will take through the faults, indicated by arrows.

 > [!NOTE]
-> The arrows do indicate the precise location that the rupture will jump between faults.
+> The arrows do not indicate the precise location that the rupture will jump between faults.
 They only indicate the order the faults will rupture in.

 ![Basic plot showing source geometry and a rupture path](images/alpine_hope_1_rupture_path.png)